filonenkoa/GlobalWheatDetection/README.md

 >image 10/10 ...\f5a1f0358.jpg: 256x256 27 wheats, Done.
 (0.016s)

-Average inference time 16 ms
+Average inference + NMS time = 16 ms.

 Visually, detections are not bad at all.